BanuPrakash/CISCO_JAVA/README.md

 3) Object has only one lock
 4) Many a times it gets into deadlock situation
 5) Only owner of lock can release it.
 It would have been good, ADMIN can release a lock,..
+6) No timeout for wait period of lock acquire

 Object has only one lock :
 ```